-- The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2019.
-All statements were returned with no significant issues highlighted.
-Responses received regarding governance matters and management processes were noted and have been considered by the Council Management Board and Internal Audit.
-A matter with regard to the financial oversight of the Joint Waste Contract is currently the subject of an internal audit review. - An Internal Audit Corporate Governance assurance review; - The Head of Legal Services testing the specific requirements of the Local Code of Corporate Governance against the behaviours, codes and protocols put in place by the Council and documented in the Constitution and elsewhere. - The Head of Legal Services has confirmed that the Council's Local Code of Corporate Governance accords with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" 2016. - The key financial systems that feed into the Council's financial statements have reasonable controls in place and have been given either an "effective" assurance opinion or the opinion of "some improvement needed".
+- The completion of Annual Assurance Statements by all Heads of Service as at 31 March 2021.
+All statements were returned with no issues highlighted. - An Internal Audit Corporate Governance assurance review. - It is confirmed that the Council's Local Code of Corporate Governance is in place and accords with the principles of the CIPFA/SOLACE "Delivering Good Governance in Local Government Framework" 2016. - The key financial systems audited that feed into the Council's financial statements have reasonable controls in place and have been given a "substantial" assurance opinion.